 Business Corruption in Italy

-Corruption is a major problem in Italy, as shown by recent corruption cases.
-The integrity of public officials is marred by their relationships with organised crime and businesses (EU ACR 2014).
-Public procurement, particularly infrastructure, presents a very high risk of corruption as it involves large resources and exposes companies to organised crime.
+Corruption is a major problem in Italy.
+The integrity of public officials is marred by their relationships with organised crime and businesses.
+Public procurement, particularly infrastructure, presents a very high risk of corruption, as it involves large resources and exposes companies to organised crime.
 Extortion, active and passive bribery, bribing a foreign public official, fraud and money laundering are criminalised under the Criminal Code of the Italian Republic.
-The anti-corruption Law (Law 190/2012) broadens the scope and punishment of corruption offences.
-Italy is a signatory to the OECD Convention and has rejected the exception for facilitation payments, meaning that facilitation payments are prohibited.
+The anti-corruption laws broaden the scope and punishment of corruption offences, and are generally implemented effectively.
+Italy is a signatory to the OECD Convention and has rejected the exception for facilitation payments.

 GAN Integrity Solutions